umutondersu/dotfiles/README.md

 - 📦 **sync-devbox**: Fish function to sync devbox configurations bidirectionally.
   Default usage (`sync-devbox`) syncs working config → template, excluding desktop packages.
-Use `sync-devbox --from-template` to restore working config from template and add desktop packages (requires confirmation unless `-f` or `--force` is used).
+Use `--from-template` or `-R` to restore working config from template and add desktop packages (requires confirmation unless `-f` or `--force` is used).
 Also supports `--dry-run` or `-n`

 - 🖥️ **desktop-pkg**: Fish function to manage desktop-specific devbox packages